rprakashg/blog/posts/deploying-aro-clusters-with-pulumi.md

 pulumi config set azure-native:location EastUS
 ```

 To deploy the Azure RedHat OpenShift cluster with pulumi we can simply run `pulumi up`.
-Cluster provisioning takes about .
+Cluster provisioning takes about 50 minutes.
 You can see output from my environment in the screen capture below

 ![pulumiup](../src/images/pulumiup.png)